shadowlaw/auto-mailer/README.md

 ### Step 3: Run the application
 a) Navigate to the application root folder `auto-mailer` and run the application using `python run.py`

+## Install and Run with Docker
+See wiki to for docker [installation](https://github.com/shadowlaw/auto-mailer/wiki/Installation)